-According to JOC, “FLEX Services” comes as the US East Coast’s third-largest port seeks ways to reduce congestion and turn times at its terminals anticipating more cargo volumes in shorter, intense bursts as a result of increasingly frequent mega-vessel calls.
+“FLEX Services” comes as the US East Coast’s third-largest port seeks ways to reduce congestion and turn times at its terminals anticipating more cargo volumes in shorter, intense bursts as a result of increasingly frequent mega-vessel calls.

 However, in early January 2017, Global Container Terminals Bayonne (GCT Bayonne) terminal already launched a truck reservation system, whereby trucks must make an appointment in advance to enter the terminal.
 GCT Bayonne reports that the newly implemented system has improved truck turn times by 41%, down to under an hour, allowing about 300 transactions per hour.
 Today, over 50% of all daily gate visits are executed at the terminal under the new reservation system.